rocicorp/diff-server/README2.md

 ReplicantResult result = txs.exec("createUser", newUserName, newUserEmailAddress);
 ```

 However, we expect that in the typical case, applications will want to pre-register transaction code on the server-side for efficiency.
-See "registering transactions".
+See "registering transactions" for more.

 # Replicant Server